 - (a) Any Complaint of which notification shall have been given to a Member prior to 30 April 2007 shall, unless and until the Member concerned otherwise elects, be governed by the By-Laws and Board resolutions relating to disciplinary matters in force as at that date (Old Procedures), and shall proceed to Determination or dismissal as appropriate accordingly. - (b) The Old Procedures shall continue to govern every Complaint, matter and Member concerned described in paragraph (a) as to Tribunal (including Disciplinary Committee and Appeals Committee proceedings), Disciplinary Procedures, penalty, publication and otherwise until such time as the matter be completed by closure of the relevant file.

-Approved by the Board - Effective: 1 May 2007 Amended clauses 4.8 & 4.9: 15 February 2008
+Amended effective: 4 August 2008 Amended effective: 1 May 2008 Amended clauses 4.8 & 4.9: 15 February 2008 First Approved - Effective: 1 May 2007